 The examination is 3 hours long.
 It contains 60 questions and each question is worth 1 point.
 The required passing grade is 60%.
 The materials for your use during the examination are provided to you.
 They are: a pencil, a paper sheet, a calculator and an eraser.
 Furthermore, two reference documents will be supplied to you.
-They are Québec Construction Code, Chapter V – Electricity, 2018, published by Canadian Standards Association (CSA), and Low-Voltage Electrical Service Standard, 10th ed., published by Hydro-Québec.
+They are Québec Construction Code, Chapter V – Electricity, 2018, published by Canadian Standards Association (CSA), and Low-Voltage Electrical Service Standard, 10th ed.
+(June 2014), published by Hydro-Québec.
 No other material or reference document is allowed during the examination.

 Skill Content on Which Questions May Be Based